Meet your distant neighbor

 Thanks to several missions by NASA — including the Juno orbiter, the Voyager and Cassini flybys, the Galileo orbiter and the Hubble telescope — we're able to understand our biggest planetary neighbor as never before.

-And there are more missions to come.
-Congress may legally require NASA to launch a pair of missions to Jupiter as soon as 2022 and 2024 to study Europa, one of Jupiter's moons.
+Though the timing is murky, there are likely to be more missions to come.
+At one point, there was talk of Congress legally requiring NASA to launch a pair of missions to Jupiter as soon as 2022 and 2024 to study Europa, one of Jupiter's moons.
 Why Europa?
 Previous missions confirmed Europa is covered in a shell of bright white ice, and the surface is fractured and frequently resurfaced, meaning there's likely a deep ocean of water underneath.
 And where there's water, there may be life.

-In the meantime, here are 10 photos of Jupiter taken by NASA spacecraft that flew by or orbited the planet.
+In the meantime, here's a collection photos of Jupiter taken by NASA spacecraft that have flown by or orbited the planet.